thunderbird/send-suite/README.md

 Afterwards you'll see a new file inside the `data` folder.
 It should be called `lockbox` + `timestamp`.json`

-3. Copy the contents of this new file into `data/lockboxstate.json`
+3. Copy the contents of this new file into `data/lockboxstate.json`.
+Don't worry, this file or the other data files are git ignored.

 4) Run the tests again and see it fly!

+**Important note**: You probably have to log back in after a day or so.
+That's just how the app works.
+Make sure you copy the new data to the `data/lockboxstate.json` file so you don't have to manually log in again on every run.